Crochet Rainbow Baby Sweater Pattern

 V = turn

-PA = double crochet (yarn over, pull the needle through, yarn over, bring the needle through, yarn over, pull 2 loops off the needle, yarn over, pull 2 loops off)
+dc = double crochet (yarn over, insert needle, yarn over, bring needle back, yarn over, pull through 2 loops on the needle, yarn over, pull through 2 loops)

-PB = single crochet (stitch the needle, yarn over, bring the needle back, yarn over, pull out 2 loops)
+PB = single crochet (insert the needle, yarn over, bring the needle back, yarn over, pull through 2 loops)

 BL = back loop (we make the stitch by inserting the needle only through the back loop of the stitch instead of picking up both loops)

 CJ = closed together (two or more stitches closed together.
-For example 2 DC CJ: yarn over, pick up the hook, yarn over, bring the hook through, yarn over, take 2 loops off the hook and, without taking the other 2 loops off, begin the second double crochet, yarn over, pick up the hook, yarn over, bring the hook through, yarn over, take 2 loops off the hook, yarn over, take all the loops off.
+For example, 2 dc CJ: yarn over, insert hook, yarn over, bring hook to hand, yarn over, pull up 2 loops from the hook and, without pulling up the other 2 loops, begin the second double crochet, yarn over, insert hook, yarn over, bring hook to hand, yarn over, pull up 2 loops from the hook, yarn over, pull up all loops.
 A single stitch is created where there were previously two).
-This creates a DECREASE.
+This creates a decrease.

-TJ = knit together (two or more stitches knitted by inserting the needle into the same stitch).
+TJ = knitted together (two or more stitches knitted by inserting the needle into the same stitch).
 This creates an INCREASE.

 Tips

-- In the single crochet rows we make 1 chain stitch in height before the first stitch.
+- In the single crochet rounds, we make 1 chain stitch before the first stitch.

-- Half-stitch rows begin with 2 CH in height before the first stitch.
+- The rounds in the middle stitch begin with 2 CHA of height before the first stitch.

-- In the double crochet rows, you start with 2 chain stitches in height before the first stitch.
+- In the double crochet rounds, start with 2 chain stitches before the first stitch.

-- The sweater is knitted in the round, closing each round with a PR to the first stitch.
+- The sweater is knitted in the round, closing each round with a slip stitch to the first stitch.

 📋 Step-by-step pattern